 Click below to be directed to our online application system:

-Click here for information for using our online application system and resources for developing your proposal.
+Click here for information on using our online application system and resources for developing your proposal.

-The Palestinian American Research Center (PARC) announces its 21st annual Palestinian research fellowship competition for Palestinian doctoral students and Palestinian scholars who have earned their PhD.
-Proposed research must contribute to Palestinian Studies.
+The Palestinian American Research Center (PARC) announces its 23rd annual Palestinian research fellowship competition for research in the humanities and social sciences that will contribute to Palestinian Studies.
+Applicants must be Palestinian doctoral students or Palestinian scholars who have earned their PhD.
+Applicants may apply regardless of their country of residence or ID.

 Information about the fellowship competition:

-- Field research must be for a minimum of two months and a maximum of one year.
+- Field research must be for a minimum of two months up to a maximum of one year.

 - Applicants must be scholars who have earned their PhD, established researchers, or full-time doctoral students enrolled in a recognized degree program.

-- Doctoral students must have fulfilled all preliminary requirements for the doctorate degree except the dissertation by the time research commences.
+- By the time research commences, doctoral students must have fulfilled all preliminary requirements for the their degree except the dissertation.
 The fellowship will not cover tuition fees.

-- Researchers without a doctorate but with a record of academic publication are eligible (not less than 10 refereed articles).
+- Researchers without a doctorate but with a record of academic publication are eligible to apply (not less than 10 refereed articles).

 - Master's degree holders without a record of academic publication are only eligible to apply for a joint research project with a lead researcher who holds a PhD.